Program manager vs. project manager: A detailed guide

 • Time planning: It is the responsibility of the project manager to deliver the agreed deliverables on strict due dates.
 They should be good at planning, managing, and meeting project deadlines.

-• Conflict management: A project manager should be good at conflict management because when a team works together, conflicts are bound to happen.
-Project managers should have active listening, negotiation, and decision-making skills for effective conflict management.
+• Conflict management: A project manager should be good at conflict management because conflicts are bound to happen when a team works together.
+Project managers should have active listening, negotiation, and decision-making skills for conflict management.

-• Project management: A project manager should be skilled in project management methodologies to better plan projects, execute the project plan, create workflows, track progress, create project reports, and manage risks, resources, and budgets to achieve business objectives.
+• Project management: A project manager should be skilled in project management methodologies to plan projects better, execute the project plan, create workflows, track progress, create project reports, and manage risks, resources, and budgets to achieve business objectives.

 You can learn more about the role of a project manager in this video:

-• Communication: A project manager needs to communicate with stakeholders, program managers, and team members.
-They should be good at understanding people and expressing what they want to convey.
+• Communication: A project manager must communicate with stakeholders, program managers, and team members.
+They should understand people well and express what they want to convey.

-• Problem-solving and decision-making: A project manager faces challenges almost every day related to projects, teams, and more.
+• Problem-solving and decision-making: A project manager faces daily challenges related to projects, teams, and more.
 Solving a problem is a part of workplace dynamics and often requires making a decision.
 A manager should be good at problem-solving, analyzing situations, and making decisions.

 Read more: How to become a good manager